buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 [unresolved-questions]: #unresolved-questions

 - Should packages be determined during the detect or build phase?
 Opinion: detect phase, so that (in a later RFC), a runtime base image's app-specified Dockerfiles may by applied in parallel to the buildpack build process.
+- How will migration work?
+Can we make new base images compatible with older buildpacks?
+Can we make newer buildpacks compatible with older stacks?
 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes